-Pediatric Ear Piercing Services in Tampa, FL
+Pediatric Ear Piercing Services Questions and Answers

 Most mothers want nothing more when they have a baby girl than to dress her up in pretty outfits.
 What better way to accessorize than with a matching pair of studs?
 For some parents, the decision to pierce a baby’s ears helps others distinguish the baby as a girl rather than a boy.
 No matter what reason a parent has for piercing an infant’s ears, it’s important to know what to expect and when to do it.
 Dr. Julia Barriga, MD, serving Tampa, FL and the surrounding areas, offers piercing and does everything possible to ensure the procedure goes well for your child.